Habitat: Wet Tropics lowland rainforest, Far North Queensland

 Discovery and rediscovery

-But when Diels returned to the location of his discovery, he found the vegetation had been cleared for a sugarcane farm and so the species was assumed, once again, to be extinct.
+But when Diels returned to the location of his discovery, he found the vegetation had been cleared for a sugarcane farm, and so the species was assumed, once again, to be extinct.

 In 1971, a Daintree grazier by the name of John Nicholas called in the police as he thought his cattle were being poisoned.
-Government veterinarian Doug Clague responded to the call, and when he examined the cows’ stomachs, found relatively intact Idiospermum seeds that had been swallowed whole.
+Government veterinarian Doug Clague responded to the call, and when he examined the cows’ stomachs, he found relatively intact Idiospermum seeds that had been swallowed whole.

-The seed’s apparent ability to kill cattle by inducing symptoms similar to strychnine poisoning – first by causing spasms and then paralysing the nerves - sparked curiosity among botanists.
+The seed’s apparent ability to kill cattle by inducing symptoms similar to strychnine poisoning first by causing spasms and then paralysing the nerves sparked curiosity among botanists.
 Queensland Herbarium botanist Stan Blake was sent specimens of the seed and recognised the outside shell of the fruit as belonging to the same plant which had been previously described by Diels as Calycanthus.
 This prompted Blake to request a detailed study of the plant.

 It was determined that the specimen was so different from the rest of the Calycanthaceae family that a new genus was warranted.
 Idiospermum was created, with Idiospermum australiense as its sole species.

-Its rediscovery served to reinforce that the 1,200 square km region known as the Daintree Rainforest was deserving of its status as the oldest continuously existing rainforest in the world.
+Its rediscovery served to reinforce that the 1,200-square-km region known as the Daintree Rainforest was deserving of its status as the oldest continuously existing rainforest in the world.

 Idiospermum flowers (Image: CSIRO)